aegrumet/umbilical/README.md

     X-Umbilical-Signature: t=<timestamp in milliseconds>,s=<hmac-sha256(`${timestamp}.${request url}`)>
 ```

-The request url includes everything after the domain name, for example if full
+The request url includes everything after the domain name and port, for example if full
 url is

 ```